shocker

 Kernel \r on \m (\l)

-> shocker rm ps_58122
+> shocker rm ps-58122

-Removed: ps_58122
+Removed: ps-58122

-> shocker run --rm img_aa090 curl
+> shocker run --rm alpine curl

 /bin/sh: curl: not found

-> shocker run img_0c690 apk add curl
+> shocker run alpine apk add curl

 (1/9) Installing brotli-libs (1.2.0-r0)